View our posts

 National Offer Day - Local Authority informs parents/carers of allocated school

-15 April 2025
+15 April 2026

 4pm deadline for appeals to be made in writing to the Academy

-From 25 April 2025 onwards
+From 25 April 2026 onwards

 Appeal heard

-1 September 2025
+1 September 2026

 Waiting Lists closed and replaced by casual admissions waiting lists.
 Parents/Carers will need to re-apply as a casual admission, if still waiting.

-For parents who wish to appeal - Year 7 admissions 2025-26
+For parents who wish to appeal

 Any parent(s) wishing to appeal against the academy’s decision on admissions, for any year group, should complete an appeal form stating the reason for the appeal, based on the published admissions criteria.
 You can also obtain an appeals form by contacting the academy by phone, email or in person.

-Completed forms should be sent to the Clerk to the Appeal Panel at: Harris Academy Orpington, Tintagel Road, Orpington, Kent, BR5 4LG.
-Completed appeal forms must be received by the academy by the closing date 15th April 2025 at 4pm.
+Completed forms should be sent to the Clerk to the Admissions Appeal Panel at: Harris Academy Orpington, Tintagel Road, Orpington, Kent, BR5 4LG.
+Completed appeal forms must be received by the academy by the closing date 15th April 2026 at 4pm.
 Please note: the academy does not provide help with appeals.

 The appeals will be heard, in private, by an independent appeal panel.
 The Clerk to the Appeal Panel will make an appointment within a reasonable time; the provisional dates have been booked to be during the months of April/May.

 Appeals may be made in English or the parents’/carers’ first language.
 Only one appeal per application is allowed.
 Appeals are conducted in person, and you may bring a friend.
-Appeals must be made by 15th April 2025.
+Appeals must be made by 15th April 2026.

 Appeals lodged after these dates will be heard within 40 school days of the appeal deadline or 30 school days of being lodged, whichever is the later date.